Carl Paladino: Other political activity

-Paladino did not donate any money to Trump's campaign by late August 2016.

 In 2018, Paladino stated intentions on Twitter to run for Congress to represent New York's 27th congressional district, after the incumbent representative Chris Collins stated he would withdraw from the ballot that year in response to Federal charges of corruption.
 When Collins reversed his decision a few weeks later and remained in the race, Paladino did not proceed and instead endorsed Collins.

 Paladino endorsed incumbent Democrat Byron Brown in the 2021 Buffalo mayoral election.
 After Brown was defeated by socialist challenger India Walton in the Democratic primary, Paladino expressed support for Brown to continue his campaign as a write-in candidate; if Brown declined to do so, Paladino stated he was willing to launch such a write-in campaign for himself (neither the Republican nor Conservative Parties, by that point the only parties with ballot access, put forth a candidate).
 Paladino rescinded his endorsement in August, instead advising voters to not vote for anyone.